stuebersystems/doc.ontimejs-json/README.md

 4. Enter the command `python --version` and `pip --version` to check the Python installation.
 In both cases a version number should appear as an output in the command prompt.

-5. Enter the command `pip install mkdocs` to install the MkDocs Python package.
+5. Enter the command `pip install mkdocs mkdocs-material` to install the *MkDocs* Python package and the *Material for MkDocs* theme.

 6. Final test: Enter the command `mkdocs --version`.
 A version nummer in the command prompt will let you know if everything has been installed correctly.